 If someone wants to feel better–less resentful and angry about giving his or her spouse child support, they might want to be more communicative and ask the spouse to talk about what he/she spends the child support money on.
 I’m saying communicate in a nice, courteous, productive way, not in an accusatory, judgmental way.
 Say, “I genuinely would like to know where this money is going, specifically.”
 I don’t think that is too much to ask, do you?

-Let’s talk about another scenario.
+Also, let’s address another divorce scenario.
 A man cheats and then leaves his wife for a younger woman.
 His ex has been a stay-at-home mom for years, maybe even decades.
-She is now told she must go back to work and is scared shitless.
-Between not having worked in so long, never having worked with kids, and not being up to date with technology, it can feel extremely stressful and intimidating.
+She is told she must now go back to work and is scared shitless.
+Between not having worked in so long, never having worked while having to worry about kids, and not being up to date with technology, it can feel extremely stressful and intimidating.
 So, is child support fair in this case?

 I personally can attest to the fact that going back to work after divorce was the scariest, most stressful thing I’ve ever had to do.
 And, even with child support, it feels like when it comes to money, it’s just never enough.
 I’m not complaining or whining, just stating a fact.

 Here’s the thing.
-Divorce (besides having so many other downsides) is expensive.
+Divorce (besides having so many other challenges) is expensive.
 It’s a financial stressor for most people.
 So, with financial stress and fear, comes anger and resentment.

 But I hope people who read this will think about the fact that when they give their ex that monthly child support check, they are giving it to them so that they can house, feed and clothe their children, and provide the best life possible to the people we love the most.

 I do have something to say to women, and I want men giving child support to hear this, too.
 I know it’s hard to go back to work.
 Trust me.
 I’ve been here.
 Here are the obstacles…